open-cli-tools/concurrently/README.md

 ### `concurrently(commands[, options])`

-- `commands`: an array of either strings (containing the commands to run) or objects with the shape `{ command, name, prefixColor, env, cwd, passthroughArgs }`.
+- `commands`: an array of either strings (containing the commands to run) or objects with the shape `{ command, name, prefixColor, env, cwd, additionalArguments }`.

 - `options` (optional): an object containing any of the below:
     - `cwd`: the working directory to be used by all commands.
 Can be overriden per command.